ad451/Stackoverflow_tag_generator/README.md

 This repository contains the code and resources for building a Stack Overflow tag predictor using machine learning techniques.
 The goal of this project is to predict relevant tags for Stack Overflow questions based on their content.

 ## Table of contents
-   -About the Project
+   - About the Project
-   -Dataset
+   - Dataset
-   -Preprocessing
+   - Preprocessing
-   -Vectorization
+   - Vectorization
-   -Performance & Web scrapping
+   - Performance & Web scrapping
-   -Visualization
+   - Visualization
-   -Usage
+   - Usage

 ## About the Project
 Stack Overflow is a popular platform for developers to ask and answer technical questions.
 However, tagging questions with relevant keywords is crucial for efficient searching and categorization.
 This project aims to automate the process of tagging Stack Overflow questions using machine learning.
 Currently the attempt is made to predict the top 5 tags from the dataset.